-Artificial Heart Valve Recipients and Certain Congenital Heart Disease Patients — These patients may need to take antibiotics before dental procedures known to create a bacteremia.
+Artificial Heart Valve Recipients and Certain Congenital Heart Disease Patients — These patients may need to take antibiotics before dental procedures known to create bacteremia.
 Bacteria that may be forced into the gums during such dental procedures can (but usually don’t) seed out onto the altered valve.
-This condition is called Subacute Bacterial Endocarditis, or “SBE”, for short.
-If it is left undiagnosed and untreated it can destroy the valve and require the need for open heart surgery to replace the valve.
+This condition is called Subacute Bacterial Endocarditis, or “SBE,” for short.
+If it is left undiagnosed and untreated, it can destroy the valve and require the need for open heart surgery to replace the valve.
 If detected in time, antibiotics can treat the condition.
-It is usually a simple matter to pretreat the patient with a high dose of antibiotic prior to the dental appointment.
-This preventive treatment with antibiotics before there is any infection is called SBE Prophylaxis or SBE Precautions.
+It is usually a simple matter to pretreat the patient with a high dose of antibiotics before the dental appointment.
+This preventive treatment with antibiotics before there is an infection called SBE Prophylaxis or SBE Precautions.

-Mitral Valve Prolapse — Patient’s with a heart condition of Mitral Valve Prolapse no longer need special antibiotics prior to certain types of dental care since the American Heart Association in conjunction with the AMA, the American Dental Association and numerous other groups determined in June 2007 that SBE precautions were no longer indicated.
+Mitral Valve Prolapse — Patient’s with a heart condition of Mitral Valve Prolapse no longer need appropriate antibiotics before certain types of dental care since the American Heart Association in conjunction with the AMA, the American Dental Association and numerous other groups determined in June 2007 that SBE precautions were no longer indicated.

-Diabetes — Along with many other changes (such as circulation problems to toes, healing problems and eyesight problems), patients with diabetes show increased periodontal bone destruction and early tooth loss.
-Those that take insulin are of particular concern as they need special considerations for dental treatment, depending on their level of diabetic control and the amount and type of dental care that’s needed.
+Diabetes — Along with many other changes (such as circulation problems to toes, healing problems, and eyesight problems), patients with diabetes show increased periodontal bone destruction and early tooth loss.
+Those that take insulin are of particular concern as they need special considerations for dental treatment, depending on their level of diabetic control and the amount and type of dental care that’s planned.

 Cancer Patients — Those patients with recent treatment for cancer with chemotherapy require evaluation of their blood profiles to be sure there are suffice factors for proper clotting and healing.

 Patients who have received radiation therapy to the head and neck have a whole other group of considerations.
-They often have xerostomia (dry mouth) which can increase decay markedly and make eating, talking and speaking difficult.
-Artificial salivas can be prescribed that help many patients with xerostomia.
-In addition, very high dose fluoride gels are applied in custom mouthgaurd applicators that are made in our dental lab for xerostomia patients to remineralize the teeth and prevent the devastating root decay that often develops.
+They often have xerostomia (dry mouth), which can increase decay markedly and make eating, talking, and speaking difficult.
+Artificial saliva can be prescribed that help many patients with xerostomia.
+Also, very high dose fluoride gels are applied in custom mouthguard applicators that are made in our dental lab for xerostomia patients to remineralize the teeth and prevent the devastating root decay that often develops.

 Patients who require Bone Marrow Transplantation are another group with special dental needs.